-This video compares the various pallet racking types on multiple key factors.
-Learn the differences and which is best for your operation.
+Watch this video for comparisons on the various pallet racking types and their multiple key factors.
+Learn the differences and which is best for your operation (2-minutes, 53-seconds).

 Hi and welcome to this edition of Total Warehouse Tutorials.
 In this video we will learn key differences between various types of pallet rack.